 The Classic does connect to Polar heart rate monitors, so there’s at least that perk, and you get basic metrics including calories burned, distance in meters, and time passed.

-If I was going to buy an AssaultBike, it would be this one.
+If I were going to buy an AssaultBike, it would be this one.
 It’s durable, it’s simple, and it provides a smooth ride for a fan bike.
 I’ve used more of these than I can count at CrossFit gyms all around the country.
 At $750, it’s a solid value.

 side view angle assault bike classic